espressomd/espresso/doc/sphinx/inter.rst

 completely unphysical simulations.

 Coulomb interactions have to be added to the list of active actors of the system object to become active.
-This is done by calling the add-method of :prop:`espressomd.system.System.actors`.
+This is done by calling the add-method of :attr:`espressomd.system.System.actors`.
 Only one electrostatics method can be active at any time.

 Note that using the electrostatic interaction also requires assigning charges to